 You’ve likely heard the craze surrounding data analytics.
 But what do accountants and data analytics have in common?
 Data analytics provide valuable insights to accountants who add tangible value to their organization.
 This tangible value comes from accountants’ ability to create and implement financial processes based on data.
 They can utilize the tools that lead to long-term success.

-Accountants can also uncover the easiest tasks to automate using data analytics.
-Instead of blindly completing bookkeeping tasks, accountants have data in their hands to separate simple tasks from those that require more deliberation.
+Accountants can also use data analytics to uncover the easiest tasks to automate.
+Instead of blindly completing bookkeeping tasks, accountants have data to separate simple tasks from those that require more deliberation.
 This results in fewer errors and more precise long-term directives.

 Accountants can analyze tax compliance more completely, especially in relation to investments and ongoing capital procurement.
 Because accountants have access to more reliable data, they can also expedite investment decisions.
 In business, the early bird always gets the worm.